 Platelet-rich plasma contains growth factors that prompt the skin to release new, regenerative cells.
 By creating new cells, including new collagen and blood vessels, these cells heal the area as they would a wound.
 It is important to be patient after receiving a PRP facial, as it takes 30 days for the new collagen to regenerate itself.
 As the skin is revitalizing itself, this process takes time.
 Results are typically first visible within a week of treatment, with its full effects evident after 1 or 2 months.
 After this time, the rejuvenated skin appears younger, feels softer and suppler.
 Results can last from anywhere between 1 to 2 years following the initial treatment.

 PRP injections work by releasing growth factors to reduce skin pigmentation.
 Unlike IPL or other laser procedures for melasma, PRP will not make the condition worse.
 In fact, it is one of the treatments patients can confidently try without worry.
 On top of helping melasma, PRP facials provide a whole host of potential benefits.
 Being an independent treatment with no downtime, it can be performed in conjunction with other melasma treatments to add and enhance the effects.
 There are more than 30 bioactive substances in platelet-rich plasma that have separate roles, from adding new blood vessels to increasing skin volume.

 If you or someone you love wants to experience the incredible benefits of PRP therapy, come to Mediworks Rejuvenation Center today.
 Whether you have thinning hair, a strained muscle or want younger-looking skin, the kind and caring professionals at Mediworks Rejuvenation Center can help.
 Call us today or book an appointment.
 We look forward to serving you!
-We serve clients from South Surrey and its surrounding areas of Burnaby BC, Coquitlam BC, Richmond BC, Vancouver BC, and Abbotsford BC.
+We serve clients from South Surrey BC, Burnaby BC, Langley City BC, White Rock BC, New Westminster BC, and Vancouver BC.